Ticket BAI – TBAI: The e-Invoicing system of the Basque Country in Spain

 - July 1st: professional activities and pharmacies.

-In Vizcaya the Ticket BAI system is part of the BATUZ project which includes other more expansive measures to curb tax fraud and to improve taxpayer compliance.
+In the case of Vizcaya, the Ticket BAI system is part of the Batuz project, which integrates a broader set of measures aimed at controlling tax fraud and improving assistance to taxpayers.

 BATUZ, Tax Audit strategy

-- Generation of VAT, Corporate and income tax drafts.
+- Preparation of VAT, Corporate Income Tax, and Income Tax drafts

 Economic Operations Registry Books (LROE)

 The Economic Operations Registry Books – LROE are a tax declaration mechanism intended to reduce tax fraud related to companies’ economic operations.